 Prior to joining NMDP, Huff served in a number of leadership roles in sales and marketing in the consumer foods industry and marketing consulting, where he gained experiences in new product development, brand and product marketing, strategic planning and alliance building, communications and sales force management.

 He has an impressive background of non-profit involvement at the Board of Directors and Advisory Committee level.
 His experience in this area demonstrates his passion for community service, particularly with organizations focusing on a multicultural audience.

-Huff received an MBA in Marketing from the University of Iowa, an MA in Speech & Theater at the University of Michigan, and a BA in Theater at Grinnell College (Iowa).
+Huff received his MBA in Marketing from the University of Iowa, a MA in Speech & Theater at the University of Michigan, and a BA in Theater at Grinnell College (Iowa).

 Chief Information Officer

 Michael Jones joined the National Marrow Donor Program in April 2007 as the Chief Information Officer.
 Jones leads the Information Technology (IT) department, which is responsible for all the systems that support NMDP's unique and ever-expanding business and technology needs.
 He guides and oversees the multi-functional teams across Business Engagement, Project Management Office, Enterprise Architecture, IT Solutions, Technology Infrastructure and Services.